Stores fight back as Christmas delivery delays hit e-tailers

 Click-and-collect could make up 25 percent to 40 percent of UK online non-food sales this Christmas, according to Alex Smith-Bingham of consulting firm Capgemini.

-Christmas also provides an opportunity for shops to win customers back with in-store theater, whether product demonstrations, tastings or visits to Santa's grotto.
+Christmas also provides an opportunity for shops to win customers back with in-store theatre, whether product demonstrations, tastings or visits to Santa's grotto.

 "Usually I buy a lot of electronics online, but for Christmas I like to go into the shop, for the atmosphere, and to try things out," said 20-year-old student Dennis Staatz, shopping on Berlin's Alexanderplatz.